Axiron testosterone solution linked to possible health risks for men.

 Axiron is a topical solution testosterone treatment from Acrux Pharma Pty Ltd. It was first approved by the F.D.A. in November of 2010 as a prescription medicine used to treat adult males that have low or no testosterone.
 It was widely sold in the U.S. from its approval period up until recently when it was discontinued from the manufacture.
 As noted on the F.D.A. website “This discontinuation is not related to safety or efficacy of drug.”

 If you or someone you love was harmed as a result of Axiron solution, you may be entitled to financial compensation.
 There may be substantial cash awards from claims and settlements from an Axiron class action lawsuit or multidistrict litigation (MDL).
-Call the lawyers and attorneys at Hood National Law Group today to see if you qualify for an Axiron testosterone lawsuit.
+Call the lawyers and attorneys at National Injury Help today to see if you qualify for an Axiron testosterone lawsuit.

 Call 1-800-214-1010 for a free case evaluation or use the form on the bottom of your screen.